ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 1. Unlock the wallet `> unlock my_secure_password_from_above` the prompt will change to `unlocked >>>`
 1. Check the sync status of the blockchain `> info`
   1. Within the results, note the values for `"time"` and `"head_block_age"`
-  1. While syncing these values will be the time of the synced block and how old that block is
+  1. While syncing these values will be the time of the synced block and how old that block is.
+Be patient
   1. Syncing is complete when these values are just a few seconds old
-1. Wait a couple of hours for your desired name to be mined on the blockchain
+1. Wait for your desired name to be mined on the blockchain
-1. Check the status of your desired name within the Steem blockchain `> get_account my_desired_name` where my_desired_name is the name you supplied for `desiredName` in the template.
+1. Check the status of your desired name within the Steem blockchain `> get_account my_desired_name` where __my_desired_name__ is the name you supplied for `desiredName` in the template.
   1. The response including `!accounts.empty(): Unknown account` indicates the name is not yet mined on the blockchain
   1. A successful response will include your desired `"name"` field and the public key representing it
 1. Import your account to the wallet